 As one of the most common dental services, there are other reasons for a tooth needing to be extracted.
 There may be a prior root canal that was done years ago or other dental work that has expired.
 Bone loss can also cause the need for extraction as well as for planning for orthodontic alignment of teeth.

-If a problem tooth is not removed it can cause pain, infection and damage to the mouth and other teeth.
-If infected teeth that need to be removed are not, prolonged pain, damage to mouth and other teeth can occur as well as more serious health issues.
+If a problem tooth is not removed it can cause pain, infection, and damage to the mouth and other teeth.
+If infected teeth that need to be removed are not, prolonged pain, damage to the mouth and other teeth can occur as well as more serious health issues.

 There are two types of extractions.
 The simple dental extraction is usually on a tooth that is already loose and the full tooth can be seen in the mouth.
 This type of extraction does not require as much to remove it.
 A surgical extraction is more involved in that the tooth may have broken off at the gum line or is impacted or for a tooth that has not erupted.

 An extraction procedure requires one visit after diagnosis is made.
 Most dental extractions are performed in the office in Wall Township New Jersey, using local anesthetic.
 Considered a surgery, Dr. Mancino has extensive experience in this area.